mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 Immigration can boost a small colony toward 100,000 people but that is well short of the 1,000,000 goal many hold.
-Natural births, on average, increase a colony’s population by one percent per year.
+Natural births, on average, increase a colony's population by one percent per year.
 A common solution to grow faster is cloning.

 Cloning is a well-established technology in the Tijian Khaganate, no